 FPPS or Full Pay Per Share.
 A miner is rewarded according to each solved share, and a mining pool also covers transaction fees.

 Proportional.
-A miner gets a reward according to the number of valid shares provided during the round.
+A miner gets a payout according to the number of valid shares provided during the round.

 How Do Pools Pay Members?

-Once you decide to join a mining pool, you will be asked to provide the address of your cryptocurrency wallet.
-In this way, when the mining of a particular crypto asset will be finished, a mining pool will transfer a mining reward right into your digital wallet.
+How do mining pools share rewards?
+Once you decide to join it, you will be asked to provide the address of your cryptocurrency wallet.
+In this way, when the mining of a particular crypto asset will be finished, a pool will transfer a sum right into your digital wallet.

 Pay Per Share (PPS) payment scheme is pretty obvious – a miner receives a reward for each share contributed.
 Each share is worth some amount of cryptocurrency.
 If a mining pool is unlucky and the block is not discovered, miners still get paid.
-For this reason, the PPS payment method is not always profitable for mining pools.
-However, to compensate for expenses, mining pools charge pretty high mining pool fees.
+For this reason, the PPS payment method is not always profitable for pools.
+However, to compensate for expenses, they charge pretty high fees.

 Full Pay Per Share (FPPS)

-Just like PPS, a Full Pay Per Share (FPPS) pays mining rewards for each solved share.
+Just like PPS, a Full Pay Per Share (FPPS) pays rewards for each solved share.
 However, unlike Pay Per Share, FPPS covers transaction fees as well.
-A mining pool has to process a transaction to send a mining reward to your wallet.
+A mining pool has to process a transaction to send it to your wallet.
 Each network charges different transaction fees, but once you find a mining pool that uses the FPPS payment scheme, you don’t need to pay any.

 Pay Per Last N Shares (PPLNS)